 For illustration, you can utilize video conferencing tools like Skype or Zoom to offer interactive and hands-on remote training.
 In addition, consider doing a Zoom / Google Meet comparison to see which works better for your requirements.
 The usage of these tools have grown significantly, especially with 44% of employees saying that part of their team is full-time remote.
 These tools allow your remote employees to see, hear, and interact with you in an engaging way.
 You can also use screen recording to create intricate step-by-step training videos.

 Create interactive content presentations using Prezi or PowerPoint.
 You can upload these presentations on remote training platforms like Adobe Connect or WebEx for employees to access anywhere.
+Later, you can also consider using the iSpring Suite to convert PPT to Scorm and make your training more interactive.

 Likewise, you can design remote training courses using eLearning authoring tools like Articulate Storyline or Adobe Captivate.
 These tools allow you to create engaging and interactive remote training courses that employees can access anytime.